 The following information is intended to assist our customers with current standards and regulations.
-All information should be verified before being relied on.
+All information should be verified and checked that it is up to date, before being relied on.

-Butt Fusion Jointing of PE Pipes and Fittings – Recommended Parameters:
+Butt Fusion Jointing of PE Pipes and Fittings – Recommended Parameters (POP003):

 This document is a guide to butt fusion of polyethylene (PE) Pipe using AS/NZS 4130 material as a basis.

 “Butt welding involves the heating of two pipe ends to fusion temperature and then subsequently joining the two ends by the application of force.
 However, a successful butt weld requires the correct combination and sequence of the welding parameters time, temperature and pressure.
 Various proven butt fusion methods with minor differences have been in use in different countries for many years.
 ISO 21307 contains three distinct fusion methods described below for pipe and fittings.
 It is essential that the parameters specified for a given method are followed.
 Do not mix and match parameters from each method.”

 Metal Backing Flanges for use with Polyethylene (PE) Pipe Flange Adaptors (POP007):

 This document provides guidance relating to the geometric specification of metal backing flanges suitable for the use with PE flange adaptors in the sizes DN20 through to DN100 and flanges in accordance with Australian Standards.